PostalPortal/PostalPoint_Plugins/README.md

 `global.apis.util.`:

-* `barcode.getBuffer(data, type = "code128", height = 10, scale = 2, includetext = false)`: Get a PNG image buffer of a barcode.
+* `async barcode.getBuffer(data, type = "code128", height = 10, scale = 2, includetext = false)`: Get a PNG image buffer of a barcode.
 Uses library "bwip-js".
+* `async barcode.getBase64`: Same as `barcode.getBuffer` except returns a base64 image URL.
 * `clipboard.copy(text, showNotification = false)`: Copy a string to the system clipboard, optionally showing a "copied" notification to the user.
 * `async delay(ms = 1000)`: Pause execution for some amount of time in an async function, i.e., returns a Promise that resolves in some number of milliseconds.
 * `async http.fetch(url, responseType = "text", timeout = 15)`: Fetch a URL.  `responseType` can be "text", "blob", "buffer", or "json".
 Timeout is in seconds.